Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 1

 their reach if they get out the full vote.

-—1Isn’t it about time to remove the
+—Isn’t it about time to remove the

 cover that conceals the speculative op-

-erations of the State Treasury rings.
+erations of the State Treasuryrings.
 The

-election of BiGLER will take off the
+election of BiarLrer will take off the

 cover.